Ecommerce Conversion Rates Statistics You Need to See

-It’s not a secret that as an online store owner or marketer, you’ve put a lot of work just to build and launch your e-commerce business.
+It's not a secret that as an online store owner or marketer, you've put in a lot of work just to build and launch your e-commerce business.

 From brainstorming what to sell, designing, and setting up your website, to how to source your products and advertise them, you have done a great deal of work.

-But are those enough to actually convert your traffic into sales ?
+But are those enough actually to convert your traffic into sales?

 Buzzkill alert—It’s a NO. 👀

-E-commerce conversion rate is a KPI metric defined by the percentage of visitors on your website that completes the desired action successfully, which is buying, in a set period of time.
+The e-commerce conversion rate is a KPI metric defined by the percentage of visitors on your website that completes the desired action successfully, which is buying, in a set period of time.

 Note that this metric is not the only one that you should keep track of for your e-commerce website.
-An e-commerce conversion can be:

 • Online sale